Welcome to Threshing Table Farm’s 2014 Season!

 2 large tomatoes, diced

 salt and pepper to taste

-Salt and pepper to taste
+Add in salt and pepper to taste.

 Have a great week!